Peach shortcake cake – with two layers of shortcake and a whole lot of fresh whipped cream & fresh peaches.

 peaches and cream shortcake cake

 Hello hello!
 Today we’re changing around strawberry shortcakes a little by making them into this peach shortcake cake!
 The base is the same shortcake you know and love, it’s easy, delicious, requires less than 10 ingredients, and is flaky yet tender.
-We’re topping that off with a fresh whipped cream and lots of peaches.
-It’s the perfect easy summer cake!
+Amanda were topping it off with a ton of fresh whipped cream and lots of peaches.
+It’s the perfect easy & refreshing summer cake.

 keep the dough and ingredients cold